reveraie/datagrid/README.md

 Contributions are welcome!

+Help us improve the tests, the documentation and the component!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/reveraie/datagrid/blob/main/LICENSE) file for more details.